Daily: 9am to 5:30pm (On some Sundays and Mondays, the tower opens at 10am)

 Best time to visit: Weekday mornings offer a quieter experience, while weekends may see more visitors.
 Consider planning your visit during off-peak hours for a more leisurely exploration.

-Best Time to Visit Tower of LondonAddress: Tower of London, London EC3N 4AB, United Kingdom
+Best time to visitAddress: Tower of London, London EC3N 4AB, United Kingdom | Find on Maps

-Situated majestically within the historic Tower of London, The Fusilier Museum graces the heart of London, United Kingdom.
+Situated majestically within the historic Tower of London, the Fusilier Museum graces the heart of London, United Kingdom.
 The Tower's iconic presence along the banks of the River Thames provides a picturesque setting, making the museum easily accessible.

-Nearest Landmark: Tower Bridge (0.3 km)
+Nearest landmark: Tower Bridge (0.3 km)

 Visit the Fusilier Museum to immerse yourself in the rich military heritage of the Royal Regiment of Fusiliers through engaging exhibits, interactive displays, and a profound exploration of historic campaigns.